jlparson/CodeClan-1202-Homework-Polymorphism-Composition-Homework/README.md

 **Composition and Aggregation**

-6. What do we mean by 'composition' in reference to object-oriented programming?
+**6. What do we mean by 'composition' in reference to object-oriented programming?**

+**Answer:** In OOP, composition is when a class is composed or made up of instances of another class.
+This means it uses instances of another class as properties.

-7. When would you use composition?
-Provide a simple example in Java.
+**7. When would you use composition?
+Provide a simple example in Java.**

+**Answer:** You would use composition when one object is made up of other objects.
+For example, if you had a class of HumanBody it would be composed of a Heart, Brain, Kidney, etc.

-8. Give a difference between composition and aggregation?
+**8. Give a difference between composition and aggregation?**

+**Answer:** A difference between composition and aggregation is that with aggregation, the objects it has can exist independently from the object that contains it.

-9. What is/are the advantage(s) of using composition/aggregation?
+**9. What is/are the advantage(s) of using composition/aggregation?**

+**Answer:** The advantages of using composition are that we can reuse code without having to rely on inheritance.
+Using inheritance only can be limiting because one class can only inherit from another class on their inheritance chain.
+Another advantage is that composition offers us good testability of a class.

-10. When using composition, when an object is destroyed, what happens to all the objects it is composed of?
+**10. When using composition, when an object is destroyed, what happens to all the objects it is composed of?**

+**Answer:** When the object is destroyed, all of the objects it is composed of cease to exist.

-11. When using aggregation, when an object is destroyed, what happens to all the objects it is composed of?
+**11. When using aggregation, when an object is destroyed, what happens to all the objects it is composed of?**

+**Answer:** When the object is destroyed, the objects it is composed of still exist independently from the object.